-Or if your strengths lie on one particular side, go for a complementary choice amarshall@urmstongrammar.org.uk
+Or if your strengths lie on one particular side, go for a complementary choice

 Another option is to take a complementary subject e.g. if you know you want to take PE and Psychology, you may opt for Biology.
-Or if you want to do Religious Studies and Sociology, you may opt to go for English Literature or Government & Politics.
+Or if you want to do Sociology and Religion, Philosophy & Ethics, you may opt to go for English Literature or Government & Politics.